Some thoughts on questions of social responsibility, detachment and progress in academia.

 Author: Tessa Gengnagel

 Workshop report about “Thinking in Practice”, hosted by the Modelling DH project in January 2017 in Cologne.
-It offers an assessment from an outsider point of view.

 Spontaneous reply to the LA Review of Books article “Neoliberal Tools (and Archives): A Political History of Digital Humanities” by Daniel Allington, Sarah Brouillette, David Golumbia.